Pastel and Oil / Landscape and Still Life

 Sherry loves to paint directly from life, and although she experiments in other media, her mainstays are oil and pastel.
-She joined Gallery 31 Fine Art back when it was located at 31 Main Street and led the partners to the new location on Main Street Square in 2010.
-Five years ago, Sherry became the sole owner of the gallery, now celebrating its 17th season.
+Sherry joined Gallery 31 Fine Art back when it was located at 31 Main Street and led it to the new, modern location across the street on Main Street Square in 2011.
+Seven years ago, Sherry assumed sole ownership of Gallery 31 Fine Art, now celebrating its twentieth season.

 Sherry directs the gallery and chooses the artists, displays the art, creates the marketing and advertising, engages with visitors, and manages gallery operations.
-She invites guests to the gallery and artists to share their ideas.
 "The sky is the limit.
-Gallery 31 is a treasure to me — the art collector's jewel.
+Gallery 31 is a treasure — the art collector's jewel.
 I welcome new ideas and am open to new possibilities."

-Sherry stepped down in November 2014 after serving four years as President of the Pastel Painters Society of Cape Cod and seven years on its Board, a non-profit organization with 250 members worldwide.
-She enjoyed an exciting and successful career in senior management at the University of Massachusetts, and after taking early retirement, turned to art full-time.
+Sherry enjoyed an exciting and successful career in senior management at the University of Massachusetts for thirty years, and after taking early retirement, turned to art full-time in 2002.
+She stepped down in November 2014 after serving several years as President of the Pastel Painters Society of Cape Cod and seven years on its Board, a non-profit organization with 250 members worldwide.

-Sherry is honored to have studied with many of the artists she represents at Gallery 31 today, including Richard McKinley, Deb Quinn-Munson, and Jeanne Rosier Smith.
-To Sherry, it's all about the art and building trusting relationships with the artists and the collectors.
+Sherry is honored to have studied with many of the artists she represents at Gallery 31 today, including Richard McKinley, Deb Quinn-Munson, Tony Allain, and Jeanne Rosier Smith.
+To Sherry, it's all about the art, exploring and growing, and building trusting relationships with the artists and the collectors.
 As a painter, it's about developing the concept and enjoying the process, the getting there.
 "Life happens while you're 'doing other things,' so you have to savor each moment and go for the gold.
 Communicating through the visual speaks volumes."

 Always the educator, Sherry enjoys teaching and mentoring students, particularly in a one-on-one or small group painting experience.
 Gallery visitors benefit from Sherry's knowledge and experience as an artist; she shares some of the principles and processes artists use in creating the beautiful works at the gallery.